10 useful mirrorless camera Features you might not know about

 5. Silent Shooting Mode

 Now, on to one of my personal favourites, especially when I’m photographing wildlife.
-Silent Shooting mode employs an electronic shutter to eliminate the noise produced by the mechanical shutter, making it ideal for environments where being quiet is the goal, such as weddings or when photographing wildlife.
+Silent Shooting mode employs an electronic shutter to eliminate the noise produced by the mechanical shutter, making it ideal for environments where being quiet is the goal, such as when photographing wildlife.

 Silent shooting mode helps you avoid disturbing wildlife, like this black woodpecker, when you’re in sensitive locations.
 Photograph: Matt Garnett, 2023.